 Epcot stands for Experimental Prototype Community of Tomorrow.

-There are different Epcot Fastpass tiers so you won’t be able to gain a Fastpass for all of the top three attractions which are currently Test Track, one of the Future World attractions, Soarin’ and Frozen Ever After.
+There are two different Epcot Fastpass tiers so you won’t be able to gain a Fastpass for all of the top three attractions which are currently Test Track, one of the Future World attractions, Soarin’ and Frozen Ever After.